Time to re-energise the INGO model through structural innovation

 The examples of such structural innovations are growing but still relatively few in number.
 That’s partly because there’s never a good time for major structural upheaval – especially when your "business as usual" is as vital and immediate as that of an INGO.

 But we think there are other, deeply embedded structural barriers to innovation too.
-In a future blog, we’ll set out what the barriers to structural innovation are, and what policymakers, trustees and senior executives can do about it.
+In our follow-up blog, we set out what the barriers to structural innovation are, and what policymakers, trustees and senior executives can do about it.
 We’ll also explore set out some practical tips on how INGOs can explore their options in this area.